Tanya-aa1/Tanya-aa1/README.md

 # Hi there, I'm Tanya. 👋

 ##  About Me
--  I’m a 3rd year student pursuing BTech in Computer Science.
+-  I’m a 4th year student pursuing BTech in Computer Science.
 -  I’m currently working on improving my DSA and CP skills.
 -  Passionate about back-end development and building responsive web applications.
 -  Exploring new ideas when time permits.
+-  Want to learn more about cyber security and AI.
 -  How to reach me lakhanitanya2004@gmail.com

 ##  Languages and Tools: